Supply Chain Management

 The Department of Management offers a Bachelor of Science degree that allows students to choose from one of eight different emphasis areas.

-The Supply Chain Management emphasis area is perfect for students who are innovative, creative, meticulous, and thorough in their work.
-This requires a balance between analytical and creative thinking skills that leads most graduates to a position in consulting, manufacturing, or even a logistics company.
-Supply Chain Management is something that is present in every company and valued and prioritized in every successful company.
+The Supply Chain Management emphasis area is perfect for students who are innovative, creative, meticulous and thorough in their work.
+This requires a balance between analytical and creative thinking skills that leads most graduates to a position in consulting, manufacturing or even a logistics company.
+Supply Chain Management is present in every company and valued and prioritized in every successful company.
 Sustainable competitive advantage is gained through long-term planning and forecasting, which is enabled by a lean process design and continuous improvements in company procedures and relationships.
-Where operations management tends to stay within a single branch or office, supply chain management extends past the four walls of a company and works with a number of upstream and downstream companies to successfully deliver a product to a consumer.
-This can include processes such as sourcing, purchasing, plant and transportation logistics, and demand management.
+Where operations management tends to stay within a single branch or office, supply chain management extends past a company's four walls and works with many upstream and downstream companies to successfully deliver a product to a consumer.
+This can include sourcing, purchasing, plant and transportation logistics and demand management.
 Managing this supply chain effectively is vital to be a viable competitor in an increasingly global and competitive environment.
-What excites me most about being a member of the Supply Chain program is the growing interest among corporations to hire well-trained and talented supply chain professionals, which gives me many opportunities for internships and full-time employment upon graduation.